pavan-v87/Chainlock/info.md

 # Software supply chain
-Software delivery begins from design, writing code to its distribution, deployment and its eventual usage.
-Like the traditional supply chain, software supply chain is a system of organization and network connecting people, process, information and resources involved in delivering product to clients or customers.
+Like the traditional supply chain, software supply chain is a system of organization and network connecting people, process, tools, information and resources involved in delivering product to clients or customers.

 ### Problems at Enterprise scale
-On an Enterprise scale, a software product involves millions of line of code.
-With majority of them being borrowed from Opensource.
-Does all these Free software really comes with zero cost?
+On an Enterprise scale, a software product involves millions of line of code, with majority of them being borrowed from Opensource.
+Does all these free software really comes with zero cost?
 May be no money, but there is cost of vulnerabilities, insecure data, privacy voilations, license infringments etc..

 ### Managing supply chain
 At each stage of supply chain there should be sufficient data available for developing confidence and trust in final delivery.
-This is achieved by code quality analysis, vulnerability checks, reducing exploit surface area etc. Also We should have observaibility built around this using different tools.
+This is achieved by code quality analysis, vulnerability checks, reducing exploit surface area etc. Also observaibility should be built around this using different tools.

 ### Strong governace with Grafeas
 Grafeas is an open source initiative to define a uniform way for auditing and governing the modern software supply chain.
-Its main purpose is to maintain central, structured knowledge-base of the critical metadata.
+It's main purpose is to maintain central, structured knowledge-base of the critical metadata.
 It provides a centralized mechanism to enforce policies across software delivery chain.
 Following are the features and design points:
-- Metadata is stored with components unique id
 - Open and centralized standard for metadata
 - Easy to add new metadata producers and consumers
 - Structured metadata schemas available for common metadata types (e.g., vulnerability, build, attestation and package index metadata)